 Not being impaired

 Fever, allergies, medications, and certain health conditions are known to cause symptoms that resemble intoxication.
-For example, red eyes, flushed face, unusually fast or slow speech, and balance difficulties are signs that police officers look for in intoxicated drivers.
+For example, red eyes, flushed faces, unusually fast or slow speech, and balance difficulties are signs that police officers look for in intoxicated drivers.

 The police may have then proceeded to administer an illegal field sobriety test, which could warrant your charges being thrown out.

-Not being the operator of the vehicle
+Not being the operator of the vehicle.

 If you and others riding with you were not even in the vehicle at the time of the arrest, or if you were a passenger, the prosecution’s case may be thrown out.